ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 Now, you have to jump through 5 different functions and several divergent paths of control flow.
 Each time you have to jump into a new function, your brain is forced to rebuild a mental "stack" of what the state of the class is.
 This compounds exponentially with every new function call added.

-Additionally, the proficient use of side effects means that you cannot intuititively look at any individual piece of this code and safely assume that it won't modify random state.
+Additionally, the proficient use of side effects means that you cannot intuitively look at any individual piece of this code and safely assume that it won't modify random state.

 Finally, the API is worse!
 Now, instead of simply calling a function, your forced to create an unnecessary object, and then call a function on the object.
 Why is this logic stored in a `make` function?
 Why is it not in the constructor, at least obviating the need for these random function calls from the end-user?
 This piece of code looks anything but clean to me.